amitjoy/feature-flags-for-osgi/README.md

 #### Building from Source

-1. Run `mvn clean install -Dgpg.skip=true` in the project folder
+1. Run `mvn clean install -Dgpg.skip` in the project folder

 ### License